ueno/rust-keylime-fcos34/README.md

 ### Preparation on the host

-1. Set up a different network address for containerized services (`keylime_verifier` and `keylime_registrar`).
-This is necessary for the Fedora CoreOS guest can see the services on the host through [gvisor-tap-vsock] launched by `podman machine`
+1. Set up private networks for containerized services (`keylime_verifier` and `keylime_registrar`) and the VM.
+This is necessary for the Fedora CoreOS guest to see the services on the host through [gvisor-tap-vsock] launched by `podman machine`

 ```console
 $ sudo ip addr add 192.168.127.1/255.255.255.0 dev lo